autonomio/signs/README.md

 ### Support

-If you want ask a **"how can I use Talos to..."** question, the right place is [StackOverflow](https://stackoverflow.com/questions/ask).
+If you want ask a **"how can I use Signs to..."** question, the right place is [StackOverflow](https://stackoverflow.com/questions/ask).

 If you found a bug or want to suggest a feature, check the [issues](https://github.com/autonomio/signs/issues) or [create](https://github.com/autonomio/signs/issues/new/choose) a new issue.